oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

     "maturity": 1
     }

+### Running the client
+To run the client and start the calculation:

+    python3 main.py [INPUTFILE]

 ## Results
 Theroretical time of one simple task (3.000.000 Monte Carlo simulations), based on BM.HPC2.36 shape, takes 0,510ms.
 Simulator time is 0,517s approx.